 UK Anti-Doping recommends that you follow your normal hydration routines and that you follow the instructions given by the Doping Control Officer.
 You should be prepared to provide details of any substances you have taken – this needs to be written on the Doping Control form.
-This is your test and your sample, Find out more about testing and your rights and responsibilities in the www.100percentme.co.uk Athlete Zone.
+This is your test and your sample, Find out more about testing and your rights and responsibilities on this page http://ukad.org.uk/education/athletes/

 Please do not hesitate to ask questions about the anti-doping rules.
 As well as asking your NGB, coaches and support personnel, you may also contact UK Anti-Doping directly, who will be able to answer any questions and provide guidance.

 We all have a responsibility to report doping in sport and help keep it clean.
 A 24-hour dedicated phone line, hosted by Crimestoppers, is ready to take your call if you have any suspicions or concerns about incidences of doping in sport.
 You can provide information in complete confidence by calling 08000 32 23 32 or via a secure online form All information is passed securely to UK Anti-Doping's intelligence unit for investigation.

 For essential anti-doping information, download or request your copy of the latest UK Anti-Doping Advice Card.